Are you masking?

 Neurodivergent masking

-In a NT world, it’s hard to know how to be yourself when you’re ND
+In a NT world, it’s hard to know how to be yourself if you’re neurodivergent

 Masking is a term that is often used to describe many neurodivergent (ND) people’s experience of trying to live in a world designed by neurotypicals (NT).
 You might have heard and read about Autistic masking or ADHD masking and the concept of unmasking?
 You may have lived experience of masking Autistic &/or ADHD traits yourself.
 Perhaps you are dyslexic and creatively found ways to hide challenges you’ve faced in education, adopting strategies to mask your dyslexia.
 If so, you’ll know how exhausting masking can be.
 You’ll also know how daunting being vulnerable and showing others more of yourself can feel.